 As the nights draw in and the weather changes, we fully encourage guests to view The Grove as a home away from home.
 Enjoy brisk winter strolls, darker evenings, hearty seasonally inspired dishes and robust warming wines.
-Cosy blankets and a crackling open fire to curl up in front of all help to ensure that you can embrace the colder months here at The Grove.
+Our Guest Lounge comes into its own this time of year with its comfy sofas and beautiful fire to curl up in front of all help to ensure that you can embrace the colder months here at The Grove.

 Take advantage of our pamper package offering dinner, bed and breakfast for two and one full body massage.
 Spend the day, sitting in our sunny Orangery bar, swimming in the pool, having your massage and relaxing before dining in style.

 Walking the North Norfolk coast in the winter is exhilarating.
 Often a couple of degrees warmer than inland, the beaches are beautiful and deserted, the scenery is just as picturesque and there are plenty of cosy pubs to snuggle up in for a warm coffee or hot chocolate.

 Seal trips are also a must.
 Norfolk boasts the biggest seal colony in Britain, and winter is the perfect time to watch the pups.
 Seals regularly come up onto the beaches all up and down the Norfolk coast, or take a trip from Blakeney or Morston to see them off shore.